bitnami/middleman/README.md

 middleman build
 ```

 This will compile your templates and output a stand-alone site which can be easily hosted or delivered to your client.
 The build step can also compress images, employ Javascript & CSS dependency management, minify Javascript & CSS and run additional code of your choice.
-Take a look at the `config.rb` file to see some of the most common extensions which can be activated.
+Take a look at the `middleman.rb` file to see some of the most common extensions which can be activated.

 ## Learn More